 The coat of Affenpinscher goes coarse and rough.
 The AKC puts it as ‘shaggy but neat’.
 Notably, the coat color ranges from grey, black to even silver and red.
 Their rough coat stands about an inch high around the whole body.

 Uniquely, the fur is longer as well as thick on the front side.
 On the other hand, shorter as well as thin on the hind side.
-Thick coat around the neck of an adult Affenpinscher produces a spectacular mane.
+A thick coat around the neck of an adult Affenpinscher produces a spectacular mane.
 It gifts him a majestic look.

 Look out for long hair that obstructs eyesight and tickles around his ear.
-Trim those hair occasionally.
+Trim that hair occasionally.
 His ears gather unwanted wax.
 You have to take care of his ears too.
-You need to accustom your Affen with regular trimming and grooming at his puppy hood.
+You need to accustom your Affen with regular trimming and grooming at his puppyhood.
 He will not resist once he is habituated to these processes